Home > Business Insurance > Shop Insurance > The Risks of Operating a Shop Without Comprehensive Protection

 • Business interruption: To cover costs such as rent and loss of income should you close your shop due to a fire, flood or illness.

-Going without appropriate shop insurance could see you paying out for claims ranging from a few hundred pounds to tens of thousands of pounds, depending on the incident.
+Going without appropriate shop coverage could see you paying out for claims ranging from a few hundred pounds to tens of thousands of pounds, depending on the incident.
 Claims for compensation to cover loss of earnings, medical expenses, and legal fees can be devastating to a small shop owner, so while insuring your shop against risks isn’t a legal requirement in the UK, it makes good business sense to insure your shop if you care about your livelihood and future.

 Maria Hickey